A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Introduction

 In this paper, we discuss a computational issue in building the GP based emulator for a deterministic simulator.
 Fitting a GP model to $n$ data points using either a maximum likelihood technique or a Bayesian approach requires the computation of the determinant and inverse of several $n \times n$ correlation matrices, $R$.
 Although the correlation matrices are positive definite by definition, near-singularity (also referred to as ill-conditioning) of these matrices is a common problem in fitting GP models.
 Ababou, Bagtzoglou and Wood (1994) study the relationship of a uniform grid to the ill-conditioning and quality of model fit for various covariance models.
-Barton and Salagame (1997) study the effect of experimental design to the ill-conditioning of kriging models.
-Jones, Schonlau and Welch (1998) used the singular value decomposition method to overcome the near-singularity of $R$.
+Barton and Salagame (1997) study the effect of experimental design on the ill-conditioning of kriging models.
+Jones, Schonlau and Welch (1998) used the singular value decomposition to overcome the near-singularity of $R$.
 Booker (2000) used the sum of independent GPs to overcome near-singularity for multi-stage adaptive designs in kriging models.
 A more popular solution to overcome near-singularity is to introduce a \emph{nugget or jitter} parameter, $\delta$, in the model (e.g., Sacks et al. 1989; Neal 1997; Booker et al. 1999; Santner, Williams and Notz 2003; Gramacy and Lee 2008) that is estimated along with other model parameters.
 However, adding a nugget to the model introduces additional smoothing in the predictor and as a result the predictor is no longer an interpolator.

 Here, we first propose a lower bound on the nugget ($\delta_{lb}$) that minimizes the additional over-smoothing.
-Second, an iterative approach is developed to enable the construction of a new predictor that further improves the prediction accuracy.
+Second, an iterative approach is developed to enable the construction of a new predictor that further improves the interpolation as well as the prediction (at unsampled design points) accuracy.
 We also show that the proposed predictor converges to an interpolator.
 Although an arbitrary nugget $(0 < \delta < 1)$ can be used in the iterative approach, the rate of convergence (i.e., the number of iterations required to reach certain tolerance) depends on the magnitude of the nugget.
 To this effect, the proposed lower bound $\delta_{lb}$ significantly reduces the number of iterations required.
 This feature is particularly desirable for implementation.

 The paper is organized as follows.
 Section~\ref{sec:motivating} presents the tidal power modeling example.
 In Section~\ref{sec:background}, we review the GP model, a computational issue in fitting the model, and the popular approach to overcome near-singularity.
 Section~\ref{sec:nugget} presents the new lower bound for the nugget that is required to achieve well-conditioned correlation matrices and minimize unnecessary over-smoothing.
 In Section~\ref{sec:iterative}, we develop the iterative approach for constructing a more accurate predictor.
 Several examples are presented in Section~\ref{sec:examples} to illustrate the performance of our proposed predictor over the one obtained using the popular approach.
 Finally, we conclude the paper with some remarks on the numerical issues and recommendations for practitioners in Section~\ref{sec:discussion}.